 As a shield, Layla is able to create a barrier around her to protect herself and others.
 For instance, she had used to repeal an attack with firearms.
 She was able to increase the radius of the shield to protect a small group of people from a river of red-hot lava.
 In addition, She used the gauntlet as a protective energy shield to rescue out of hell her teammates of X-factor during the Asgardian Case.
 It wasn’t clear how the device worked.
 To exit hell involves a high degree of complexity.
 It appeared slightly easy for her to walk in and out of hell using the device.

 Layla has developed an interest in magic, spells and incantations.
 It’s not clear if that is a direct result of her interaction with Doctor Von Doom.
 She uses her supernatural knowledge to protect X-Factor headquarters from the attack of several different demons during Wolfsbane’s baby birth story arc.
 Laya used her power and knowledge to bring Banshee and the Morrigan together.
 She recreated an invocation ceremony.

 Layla Miller appears in Ultimate Enemy as a member of Roxxon Corporation's Brain Trust.
 Nothing else is known about her, except that she "knows stuff".
 After the destruction of Roxxon Corporation, Layla and other members of the Brain Trust were gathered to find out who is behind these attacks.
 They were joined by Spider-Woman who was using Julia Carpenter alias.
-After the second alien attack on Roxxon Corporation, layla Miller was believed to be dead.
-But Laila survived together with Nathaniel Essex.
+After the second alien attack on Roxxon Corporation, Layla Miller was believed to be dead.
+Instead, she survived along with Nathaniel Essex.
 She still works at Roxxon Corporation, and is shown that Nathaniel found Havok.